blacklightpy/vaultofknowledge/Photopic Vision.md

-It refers to vision under brightly lit conditions
+It refers to vision under brightly lit conditions.

+In this mode, all rod and cone cells are active.